IreneLiu2018/dsc180a_q1/README.md

 * To prepare the dashboard, run `python run.py viz_prepare`
 * To run the dashboard, run `python run.py dashboard`
 * To run the dashboard with test data, run `python run.py test`

+## Dashboard
+* locally running dashboard and test will provide a url
+* on remote server, it required port forward